Ivilili/markdown-preview/README.md

 # Markdown Preview

 ## Introduction
-Markdown previewer, an application created with React.js.
+Markdown previewer is a responsive application created with React.js, Bootstrap and Marked,low-level compiler for parsing markdown.

 ## User Stories

 * User can write in Markdown and see the preview of its work immediately,
-* Use can copy written Markdown to clipboard, or delete it,
+* User can copy written Markdown to clipboard, or delete it,
 * Markdown Preview can be used on any device